Smana/workshop_kubernetes_2021/README.md

 # Introduction to Kubernetes (through hands-on)

-:warning: Work in progress

-This repository aims to quickly learn the basics of [Kubernetes](https://kubernetes.io/)
+This repository aims to quickly learn the basics of [Kubernetes](https://kubernetes.io/).

 :warning: None of the examples given here are made for production.

-:construction: Todo

-* RBAC
-* jobs, cronjobs

 ## Requirements